 - Regulatory Expertise: Adapt panels to meet international standards, such as EN 13501-1 for fire safety.

-- Safety Features of Sandwich Panel Cabins (1,500 words)
+Safety Features of Sandwich Panel Cabin

 Fire Resistance